I grew up terrified of water.

 Especially if there are girls around.
 But the fear was still in me.

 And I hate fear.
 So I decided the only way to conquer it was to face down the two water-related activities that scared me the most – and that looked like the most fun:

 Surfing came relatively easy.
 I was a fanatical skateboarder and skier and elements of both can easily be applied to surfing.
 Plus, you have this giant, super floaty thing attached to your ankle with a virtually unbreakable rope that you can cling to when the seas get rough.
 My surfboard was as much a piece of sporting equipment as it was a security blanket.

-So there I was, shivering in the pool with all this James Bond looking apparatus strapped to my back and wondering if I could trust the equipment with my life while I was a whole twenty inches deep, when our Instructor said something I’ll never forget.
+So there I was, shivering in the pool with all this James Bond looking apparatus strapped to my back and wondering if I could trust the equipment with my life while I was a whole twenty inches deep when our Instructor said something I’ll never forget.

 He said, “never take the regulator out of your mouth.
 Even if you have to puke.”

-Apparently regulators are so bulletproof that even if you puke in them, they’ll still pump clean, canned air into your lungs.
+Apparently, regulators are so bulletproof that even if you puke in them, they’ll still pump clean, canned air into your lungs.
 In spite of my anxiety, I never put this to the test in the pool, but I almost did in the Florida Keys.
-It was years later on my final certification dive when I came face to face with six-foot Grey Shark.
+It was years later on my final certification dive when I came face to face with a six-foot Grey Shark.

 There was a lot of thrashing and bubbly screaming, but no vomiting.
 And when I finally made my way safely back to the boat, I swore that I would never go near water again.